MichaelDSa/messaging_app220120/readme.txt

  > limit multiple log-ins of users.
  > Other settings, such as user profiles, set user icon, account deletion.

-* 220120_create_dump_restore: This folder used is during development only.
-Not for live use.
+* 220120_create_dump_restore: If necessary, can be found in folder of same name.